-To earn the rewards to pay for our cruise, we used the Barclaycard Arrival Plus World Elite Mastercard (the version that comes with an annual fee that is waived the first year).
-I signed up for the card first and hit the minimum spend threshold to earn the 4,000 point sign up bonus.
+To earn the rewards to pay for our cruise, we used a sign up bonus credit card.
+I signed up for the card first and hit the minimum spend threshold to earn the sign up bonus.
 Next, my wife did the same thing.

 We continued to put our normal spending on these cards until we hit our desired point amount for our vacation.
 Then we redeemed our rewards for travel to get the maximum value possible!
 It’s pretty simple!

 Have you ever used credit card rewards to get a cheap or free vacation?
 I’d love to hear your stories in the comments below!